RXNT/react-json-schema-form-extras/README.md

  ### Properties

  All properties that you specify under `typeahead` will be used in the original project.
+ - `focusOnMount` focusOn typeahead, after it was mounted to page
+ - `typeahead` all properties that you specify under `typeahead` will be used in the original project.
     Additionally, there are few project specific properties
      - `labelKey` have more flexibility in configuration
       - `labelKey` `string` used a labelKey in [typeahead](https://github.com/ericgio/react-bootstrap-typeahead) project
       - `labelKey` `array` in this case array is a list of fields in original object, which are combined in a single string with a space separator
       - `labelKey` `object` with `fields` `array` of fields to use, `separator` string separator to use between fields
      - `cleanAfterSelection` `boolean` clean selection after component was selected (default false)
      - `mapping` `object` that maps selected object to schema object

  For complete list of configurations refer to [react-bootstrap-typeahead](https://github.com/ericgio/react-bootstrap-typeahead)